eliabieri/wg_display/README.md

 - 🦀 Fully built in Rust
 - 🔧 Extensible through WebAssembly.
 Write your own widget in Rust or any other language that compiles to WebAssembly
 - 🚀 Easy deployment.
 Compiles to single binary
-- 🤑 Only needs a Raspberry Pi Zero (or others) and a 15$ display
+- 🤑 Only needs a Raspberry Pi (64-bit capable) and a 15$ display
 - ⚙️ Widgets can be configured by the user via a web interface

 ## 📚 Table of contents